Alrysc/onb_docs/docs/onb_overview/enums/element.md

 an Entity is standing when they get hit is in the Grass TileState, the TileState will be set to `TileState.None`, and they will take bonus damage.

+!!! tip "Grass Burn"
+    In the official games, a Fire attack passing over a Grass Tile would cause the Tile to revert to normal.
+This does not happen in v2.0, but will in the future.

 !!! tip "Lava"
     In the official games, FireBody lets you stand on Lava Tiles without taking damage.
 This is not in v2.0, but will happen in the future.